 Steering Wheel Off Center when driving straight

-If the steering wheel is off-center (crooked) when driving straight, that means that the alignment on your car is off.
+If the steering wheel is off-center (crooked) when driving straight, your car’s alignment is off.
 You will need to take your car to your dealer or an auto repair shop that can do an alignment to correct this problem.